Bayambang: Culture

 Binasuan is a colorful and lively dance from Bayambang which illustrates the balancing skills of the dancers.
 The dancers gracefully maneuver glasses half-filled with rice wine which whirl and roll on the floor.

 Fish "Buro" is originally made in barangay Bongato.
 This fermented rice delicacy is made of steamed rice, salt and freshwater fish (either carp, catfish, eel, gurami or "dalag").
 Rice Crackers are made in barangay Sangcagulis and has become a popular merienda among the locals.

 Tourism

 On November 27, 2012, a half-million people witnessed the malangsi-fish festival including the "kalutan ed dalan" street grilling party.
 Pista’y Baley's theme is "Unified Bayambang, Progressive Bayambaguenos."
-Bayambang attractions include:
+Tourist attractions of Bayambang include: